HexHive/retrowrite/docker/README.md

 Requirements to build docker container:

-    * (Included) fuzz-seeds.zip: Fuzzing seeds for all benchmarks
+* (Included) fuzz-seeds.zip: Fuzzing seeds for all benchmarks. unzip before building the docker image.

 * (Included) afl-dyninst.patch: Build patch for afl-dyninst

 * (Included) afl-2.52b-patched.tar.gz: Patched version of AFL

-    * (Required) clang-built.tar.gz: Prebuilt clang-6.0 binaries, required
+* (Required) clang-built.tar.gz: Prebuilt clang-8.0 binaries, required
-      for afl-clang-fast (there seems to be a bug with afl-clang-fast and ubuntu included clang).
+for afl-clang-fast (there seems to be a bug with afl-clang-fast and ubuntu included clang.
+It is recommended to compile LLVM yourself as release version for ubuntu does not seem to work).

 * (Required) retrowrite.bundle: Bundled version of retrowrite.
 Created using `git bundle create`.

 Once these files are in the docker directory, build using: